-Who doesn’t want to dance around the living room to the classic sounds of Lauryn Hill, clean the garage to some Boyz II Men, or pick up a friend while blasting TLC?
-This playlist is the perfect tongue-in-cheek throwback; It’s filled with excellent music, but it’s all stuff you might have forgotten about since the Spice Girls left the radio.
+Who doesn’t want to dance around the living room to the classic sounds of Lauryn Hill, visit the pharmacy with Boyz II Men in the background, or pick up a friend while blasting TLC?
+This playlist is the perfect tongue-in-cheek throwback; it’s filled with excellent music, but it’s all stuff you might have forgotten about since the Spice Girls left the radio.

 ’90s Rock Renaissance

 Featuring many of the hits that made Seattle the music capital of the world for a brief moment in time, this list is full of grunge, alt-rock, and industrial jams.
-Put on some acid washed denim and a worn red flannel and get your groove on.
+Throw on some acid-washed denim and a worn red flannel and get your groove on.

 This Is: Max Martin

 Among the most interesting (and wealthy) music producers in the history of pop, Swedish songsmith Max Martin has lent his sonic palate to virtually every important pop star of the past two decades.
-This list features many of Martin’s hits, offering an interesting look at his own creative development through the years, as well as a mix of some of the most iconic pop songs from the mid-’90s to the modern day.
+This list features many of Martin’s hits, offering an interesting look at his own creative development through the years, as well as a mix of some of the most iconic pop songs from the mid-’90s onward.

 You don’t have to be a little kid to appreciate some Disney movie music (though it definitely helps).
 Many of us grew up watching the company’s animated musicals — and still hold a soft spot for the songs.
 Spotify’s This Is: Disney playlist has it all, from classics like Pinocchio to recent hits like Moana and Finding Dory.

 The best way to get to know that new amp, receiver, or pair of headphones is to play an assortment of well-mixed music through them — and that’s where Spotify’s Songs To Test Headphones With comes in.
 A 12-hour playlist of tunes to check out your latest audio gear, this one is packed with excellently produced jams.